chudnovskyi/my-anime-list/README.md

 - Javax Validation API

 ## Additional Tools
-- Liquibase: Database migration management tool to manage changes with database schema over time.
-- Testcontainers: Library that simplifies integration testing by leveraging Docker containers.
-- Hibernate Envers: Library for auditing and versioning of entities.
-- Spring Mail: An API for sending registration confirmation emails.
-- Lombok: Library used to reduce boilerplate code in Java.
-- Swagger: An API documentation and testing tool.
-- Liquibase: Database migration management tool to manage changes with the database schema over time.
+- **`Liquibase:`** Database migration management tool to manage changes with the database schema over time.
 Example: "We use Liquibase to maintain a history of our database schema changes, allowing us to easily track and apply migrations as our application evolves."
-- Testcontainers: Library that simplifies integration testing by leveraging Docker containers.
+- **`Testcontainers:`** Library that simplifies integration testing by leveraging Docker containers.
 Example: "Testcontainers allows us to write integration tests that run in isolated Docker containers, providing a consistent and reproducible environment for testing our application's interactions with external dependencies."
-- Hibernate Envers: Library for auditing and versioning of entities.
+- **`Hibernate Envers:`** Library for auditing and versioning of entities.
 Example: "Hibernate Envers helps us track changes to our entities, allowing us to audit modifications and retrieve historical snapshots of data for compliance, analysis, or debugging purposes."
-- Spring Mail: An API for sending mails, from within the Spring framework.
+- **`Spring Mail:`** An API for sending mails, from within the Spring framework.
 Example: "We use Spring Mail to send registration confirmation emails to users who sign up for our application, providing a seamless and automated email notification process."
-- Lombok: Library used to reduce boilerplate code in Java.
+- **`Lombok:`** Library used to reduce boilerplate code in Java.
 Used to simplify Java code by generating common boilerplate code automatically, such as getters, setters, and constructors.
-- Swagger: An API documentation and testing tool.
+- **`Swagger:`** An API documentation and testing tool.
 Used for documenting and testing APIs, providing a visual interface for API documentation and testing.

 ## Features